 Requiring Death Certificates

-If you require a death certificate or any type of documentation to allow an employee to take time off or to receive bereavement pay, you shouldn’t be patting yourself on the back.
-Instead, you should be wondering why you’re hiring employees that are so untrustworthy!
+If you require a death certificate or any type of documentation to allow an employee to take time off or to receive bereavement pay, you should reconsider this policy.
+Instead, you should be wondering why you’re hiring employees that are so untrustworthy.
 If you do trust your employees don’t commit one of the Seven Deadly Sins of HR by requiring proof that their grief is real.

 Promotion Rules, Raise Caps and Bonuses

 Some well-known companies have strict promotion rules and raise caps.
 I’ve heard stories of people getting huge promotions without pay raises because the rules don’t allow them to be paid over a certain amount until they have a certain tenure.
-That’s absurd!
+That’s absurd.
 If you think they can do the work and they are doing the work it doesn’t matter if they’ve been there 10 years or 10 months.
-Pay them what they deserve or someone else will.
+In the long run, it’s actually more profitable to pay employees what they deserve – or your competitors will.

 Anytime you stack employees against each other and compare you’ll always have a winners and a losers.
 You build unnecessary competition and tension between staff.
 Even if all of your employees are top notch, grading employees like they’re in middle school is demeaning and not fair.

 According to a study, attractive women received less interview requests than normal looking woman and attractive men also received the most interview requests if they included a photo.
 Judging candidates by looks is one of the Seven Deadly Sins of HR because it can filter out qualified candidates, both men and women.